SriDharshini16/Company_Property_Tracking_Tool/README.md

 # Company_Property_Tracking_Tool
 The Company Property Tracker is a sophisticated and user-friendly application designed to streamline the management of company assets and their allocation to employees.
+With its intuitive interface and comprehensive features, the app empowers organizations to efficiently manage their valuable resources, track asset allocations, schedule maintenance tasks, and ensure optimal asset utilization.